 And of course, numerous references are made to the fact that Earth is crime free, all known diseases have been cured, and troublesome things like poverty, slavery, exploitation, inequality and human drudgery have all been eliminated.
 No real explanations are given as to how, but its clear it happened by the 22nd century.

-Though not a utopian franchise by any stretch of the definition, there are some tell-tale aspects of the franchise which warrant examination.
+Though not a utopian series by any stretch of the definition, there are some tell-tale aspects of the franchise which warrant examination.
 For example, though the bulk of the story takes place during the “Dark Times”, when the evil Empire rules, numerous allusions are made to a time before the Empire where things are described in somewhat idealistic terms.

 For example, here is how Obi-Wan describes the role of the Jedi in the good old days as follows: “For over a thousand generations, the Jedi were the guardians of peace and justice in the Old Republic.”
 In addition, it is also made clear that the Old Republic was governed by an interstellar democracy known as the Galactic Senate.
 Between the Jedi and the government, things like slavery, conquest, blatant racism, genocide, and all other forms of behavior common to the Empire were highly illegal.